Adillwma/QuantumHarmonics/README.md

 </div>

-It is hard to get an idea of what these wavefunctions look like from the above table, but if we now plot the wavefunctions against the displacement in $x$ we get a much clearer view of thier shape and how that changes with the energy level.
+It is hard to get an idea of what these wavefunctions look like from the above table, but if we now plot the wavefunctions against the displacement in $x$ we get a much clearer view of their shape and how that changes with the energy level.

 <div align="center">